Need to avoid buffer overflow condition during HTTP client TLS renegotiation

 This story is a placeholder to add tasks for each DataONE client product we manage to include this header: d1_libclient_java, d1_libclient_python, matlab-dataone (covered by the Java fix, but needs incorporation), rdataone, and MetacatUI.

 Note that a temporary fix on the server side is to increase the buffer size on the MNs and CNs using the 'SSLRenegBufferSize' directive, but the memory consequences need to be considered, as well as the possibility of DOS exposure.

-#2 Updated by Chris Jones about 6 years ago
+#2 Updated by Chris Jones over 6 years ago